 PAPA Online, a web-based online reporting tool.
 Alternatively, PAPAs can be submitted via email or standard mail delivery.
 More information on submission requirements and the online tool can be found on the

 This reporting requirement applies to both cities and counties.

 ORS 197.178 requires cities with populations greater than 25,000, and Metro, to report each year on applications received for residential land use permits and residential zone changes (e.g., land divisions, multifamily design review, etc.).
 Reporting must include information about whether the application was approved, the density approved, and how long the city took to process the application.
-DLCD provides a Microsoft Excel template to cities and Metro each year in order to fulfill the requirements of this statute.
-The report template for calendar year 2018 will be posted prior to December 31, 2018.
+DLCD provides an online Housing Portal for cities to complete required reporting.
+More detailed information on reporting requirements and deadlines, as well as helpful resources, can be found on the Reporting for Housing page.

 Metropolitan Service District (Metro) Report of Performance Measures

 Metro is required to compile and report on performance measures described in

 ORS 197.301 at least once every two years.
 DLCD provides a